The Big Wedding: Plot

 Don and Ellie Griffin were a New England couple married for 20 years before they divorced.
 They have three children from their marriage: Lyla, Jared and adopted son Alejandro, who originates from Colombia.

 In preparation for Alejandro's wedding, Ellie arrives at Don's (and her old) home and lets herself in.
 She interrupts Don just as he is about to perform oral sex on Bebe, his girlfriend of eight years (and Ellie's former best friend).
 All are embarrassed, but they make small talk and he shows Ellie to her room.

 Meanwhile, Alejandro and his fiancée Missy are meeting with Father Moinighan, the priest who will be marrying them.
 It is revealed that his biological mother Madonna is going to be coming from Colombia to the wedding, which upsets him because he does not have a "traditional" family, and it is believed that his Catholic mother will not approve of that nor the fact that Don and Ellie are divorced.

-Lyla, who reveals that she is separated, goes to the hospital and, after passing out briefly, sees her 29-year-old brother Jared, an obstetrician.
+Lyla, who reveals that she is separated, goes to the hospital and, after passing out briefly, sees Jared, an obstetrician.
 They talk and it is revealed that he is a virgin and is waiting for the "right one".

 Back home, Alejandro tells Ellie that his mother is coming to the wedding.
 Explaining that, as she is a devout Catholic and does not believe in divorce, Alejandro asks Ellie and Don to pretend to be married for the next three days.
 Hearing this, Bebe becomes upset with Don and leaves the house.
 Madonna arrives with Alejandro's biological 20-year-old sister Nuria.
 Nuria flirts with Jared after she brazenly strips naked to skinnydip in the family's lake.

 That evening, the family goes out to dinner with Missy and her bigoted parents Muffin and Barry, and Bebe shows up as their waitress, which surprises everyone.
 Meanwhile, Nuria starts fondling Jared under the table, and Ellie sees Nuria giving Jared a handjob.
 She takes Nuria to the restroom for a chat, telling her that American women are not as forward and desire romance before having sex.